2024 Venezuelan presidential election

 Academics, news outlets and the opposition provided strong evidence showing that González won the election by a wide margin with the opposition releasing copies of official tally sheets collected by poll watchers from a majority of polling centers showing a landslide victory for González.
-The government-controlled National Electoral Council (CNE) announced possibly falsified results claiming a narrow Maduro victory on 29 July; vote tallies were not provided.
+The National Electoral Council (CNE) announced falsified results claiming a narrow Maduro victory on 29 July; vote tallies were not provided.
 The Carter Center was unable to verify the CNE's results, asserting the election failed to meet international democratic election standards.
 The CNE's results were rejected by the OAS, and the United Nations declared that there was "no precedent in contemporary democratic elections" for announcing a winner without providing tabulated results.
 Analyses by media sources found the CNE results statistically improbable and lacking in credibility.
 Parallel vote tabulation confirmed the win by González.
 Political scientist Steven Levitsky called the official results "one of the most egregious electoral frauds in modern Latin American history".

 Protests occurred across the country and internationally, as the Maduro administration initiated Operation Tun Tun, a crackdown on dissent.
 Some world leaders rejected the CNE's claimed results and recognized González as the election winner, while some other countries, including Russia, China, Iran, North Korea and Cuba recognized Maduro as the winner.
-Maduro did not cede power, and instead asked the Supreme Tribunal of Justice (TSJ), composed of justices loyal to Maduro, to audit and approve the results.
+Maduro did not cede power, and instead asked the Supreme Tribunal of Justice (TSJ) to audit and approve the results.
 On 22 August, as anticipated, the TSJ described the CNE's statement of Maduro winning the election as "validated".
 The supreme court ruling was rejected by the United States, the European Union and ten Latin American countries.
 An arrest warrant was issued on 2 September for González for the alleged crimes of "usurpation of functions, falsification of public documents, instigation to disobey the law, conspiracy and association", according to Reuters.
 After seeking asylum in the Spanish Embassy in Caracas, González left for Spain on 7 September.
-Maduro was sworn in for a third term on 10 January 2025.
+Maduro was sworn in for what would be his third term on 10 January 2025.
+González flew to Spain where he received his right of asylum.